The New Adventures of Old Christine: Synopsis

 The fifth and final season, consisting of 21 episodes, premiered on September 23, 2009.
 Barb is released from custody and marries Richard so that she can stay in the country.
 She also starts dating the immigration officer Dave.
 While Richard tries to win New Christine back, he temporarily moves into a new apartment with Matthew.
 Christine begins going to therapy, but she is attracted to her therapist, Max.
 They eventually abandon Christine's therapy and strike up a relationship instead.
 New Christine announces that she is pregnant, causing Richard to rekindle his relationship with her.
 New Christine eventually gives birth to a baby girl.
 Meanwhile, Barb becomes engaged to a reluctant Dave.
 At the conclusion of the season, Christine also becomes engaged to Max, but she feels intimidated by his very educated friends, and also in an effort to improve herself and reach her potential, she decides to return to college.

 Cancellation

 In May 2010, CBS canceled The New Adventures of Old Christine.
 Afterward, series creator Kari Lizer slammed the network, suggesting the decision to cancel the series was sexist.
-In an interview with TV Guide, Lizer stated: "As far as what happened at CBS, we’ve suffered from a serious lack of support from them since the beginning.
-I hate to say it, but I’m afraid they don’t care much for the female-of-a-certain-age point of view over there.
+In an interview with TV Guide, Lizer stated: "As far as what happened at CBS, we've suffered from a serious lack of support from them since the beginning.
+I hate to say it, but I'm afraid they don't care much for the female-of-a-certain-age point of view over there.
 How else do you explain them squandering the talents of Julia [Louis-Dreyfus] and Wanda [Sykes]?"
 With support from Lizer, Warner Bros.
-Television began negotiations to continue the series on ABC, but a deal could not be made reportedly due to a high licensing fee to keep the series going.
+Television began negotiations to continue the series on ABC, but a deal could not be made reportedly due to a high licensing fee.